rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 In this pattern, node `A` is said to strictly contain node `B` and to loosely contain node `C`.
 Therefore, node `A` contains and is related to both nodes.
-Even though `C` is also related to `A` and `B`, node `C` does itself not contain any of those two nodes.
-However, `C` is said to be located inside of both nodes.
+Even though `C` is also related to `A` and `B`, node `C` does itself not contain any of these two nodes.
+However, `C` can be understood to be located inside of both nodes.